Odyssey-Venture/Odyssey-Venture/README.md

 market cap of the token.
 Sell fees are split between BNB rewards to holders, BNB liquidity pairs locked in the contract, and the project wallet.
-Fees are designed to boost liquidity and stabilize the token price while the market cap is low and accelerate development of the project roadmap while at the same time providing modest returns to token holders.
-As the market cap rises, fees will decrease to reflect the success of the token and generously reward holders.
+Fees are designed to boost liquidity and stabilize the token price while the market cap is low and accelerate development of the project roadmap, while at the same time providing generous returns to token holders.
+As the market cap rises, fees will adjust to reflect the success of the token and reward diamond handed holders.

 #### Selling fees by Market Cap in BNB `*`